Tensor product method for fast solution of optimal control problems with fractional multidimensional Laplacian in constraints: Introduction

-In the last decades an extensive research have been focused on different aspects of multilinear algebra, tensor calculus and related issues, see \cite{Cichocki:2002,KoldaB:07,Hack_Book12,KhorBook:17} for an overview.
-Recent tensor numerical methods appeared as a bridging of the well-known tensor decompositions from multilinear algebra with basic results in nonlinear approximation theory by using the low-rank separable representation of the multidimensional functions and operators \cite{GHK:05,GaHaKh3:02}.
-In the recent years, the development of low-rank tensor numerical methods has been a prior direction of mathematical research in scientific computing \cite{KhorBook:17,Khor2Book2:18,KreTob:2010,DolOs:2011}.
-The main idea of tensor methods is in reducing the numerical solution of the multidimensional integral-differential equations to one-dimensional tensor product operations.
+The above methods based on the standard numerical techniques provide at least linear complexity scaling in the discrete problem size, thus exhibiting an exponential increase of storage and computational complexity in the number of dimensions $d$, as $O(n^d)$, where $n$ is the univariate grid size for discretizations over product $n^{\otimes d}$ grids in $\mathbb{R}^d$.
+Modern tensor numerical methods allow to reduce the computational cost for multivariate problems from $O(n^d)$ to $O(n)$.
+They appeared as a bridging of the tensor decompositions from multilinear algebra \cite{DMV-SIAM2:00,Cichocki:2002,Hack_Book12} with basic results in nonlinear approximation theory on the low-rank separable representation of the multivariate functions and operators \cite{GHK:05,GaHaKh3:02}.
+The main idea of tensor numerical methods is to reduce the solution procedures for the multivariate nonlocal integral-differential equations to tensor product operations on one-dimensional data.
+Nowadays, the development and application of low-rank tensor numerical methods is one of the prior directions in scientific computing \cite{KhSch:2011,KreTob:2010,DolOs:2011,Cichocki:2016,KhorBook:17,Khor2Book2:18,MaRaSch:19}.

-In this article, we introduce the tensor numerical method for the efficient numerical solution of the $d$-dimensional optimal control problems with fractional Laplacian type operators in constraints discretized on large spacial grids.
+In this article\footnote{The present paper is an extended version of the preprint \cite{HKKS:18}.}, we introduce the tensor numerical approach for the efficient solution of the optimal control problems with fractional $d$-dimensional Laplacian type operators in constraints.
+We solve the equation for the control function, where the system matrix includes the sum of the fractional $d$-dimensional Laplacian and its inverse.
 We propose and analyze the approximate low-rank structure representations of functions of the fractional Laplacian $(-\Delta)^{\alpha}$, and its inverse $(-\Delta)^{-\alpha}$, $\alpha >0$, in the bounded domain in $\mathbb{R}^d$, $d=2,3$, by using the canonical tensor format.
-There are many equivalent definitions of fractional elliptic operator based on either integral or spectral formulation, see \cite{FracLapl:2018,Kwasn:17,HaHighTrefeth:08,GaHaKh3:02}.
-Our tensor approach is based on the spectral decomposition of the target operators.
+Algorithmically, the functions of discretized Laplace operator are diagonalized by the FFT transform, and then the low rank approximation of the $d$-dimensional tensors obtained by folding of the corresponding large diagonal matrices of eigenvalues are computed.
+This allows us to solve the governing equation for the control function in a tensor-structured format.
+Given the low Kronecker rank preconditioner, the PCG iteration with rank truncation by using the representation of the operator system matrix in the canonical tensor format is introduced.
+In the three-dimensional case, the multigrid Tucker tensor decomposition is applied, while the canonical rank reduction in a course of iteration is performed by using the tensor transforms based on the Reduced Higher Order SVD (RHOSVD) \cite{KhKh3:08,Khor2Book2:18}.